 The China Southern free baggage allowance for domestic travel is 40 kg for first-class, 30 kg for business class, and 20 kg for economy class.
 Infants paying 10 percent of adult fare receive free baggage allowances of 10 kg.

 On international flights, the process becomes quite complicated.
-There is a different allowance chart for each of five travel zones.
+There is a different allowance chart for each of the five travel zones.

 For example, between China and North America, there is a piece concept that entitles passengers to a baggage allowance for two bags, each of which is less than 23 kg (50 pounds).
 It sounds complicated, but the airline has supplied a series of diagrams that make this complex formula of fees a bit easier to comprehend.

 If you receive a free upgrade, allowance is based on your original reservation.

 For passengers in economy, Delta charges $25 USD/CDN for the first checked bag and $35 for a second when you pay at the airport ticket counter, kiosk, or curbside.
 Online payments are discounted $2-$3.